Neru (film): Development

 I asked Shanti to write down in order as to how the legal procedures would unfold for such a case.
 But once she wrote it, I realised that it would be ideal for a series but there are different sets of challenges when you package it for a film.
 Also, there is a risk of monotony that can creep into the narrative.
 So the challenge was to keep it engaging and play to the gallery a bit without taking away the authenticity.

-— – Jeethu Joseph about the challenges in writing.
+— Jeethu Joseph about the challenges in writing.

-On 13 July 2023, producer Antony Perumbavoor officially announced an untitled film directed by Jeethu Joseph and starring Mohanlal.
-This project, with a working title Production No.33, signifies the 33rd production from Aashirvad Cinemas, with filming set to commence in August that year.
-It was reported that Mohanlal would complete his work in a single short schedule before the commencement of the filming of Prithviraj Sukumaran-directed L2: Empuraan, which was postponed due to Prithviraj's leg injury, allowing Mohanlal to engage in Neru.
+On 13 July 2023, producer Antony Perumbavoor officially announced an untitled film directed by Jeethu Joseph starring Mohanlal.
+The project, under the working title Production No.33, signifies the 33rd production of Aashirvad Cinemas, with filming scheduled to commence in August that year.
+It was reported that Mohanlal would complete his work in a single short schedule before the commencement of the filming of Prithviraj Sukumaran's L2: Empuraan, which was postponed due to Prithviraj's leg injury, allowing Mohanlal to work in Neru.

-The title was officially announced on 12 August with a moster featuring the tagline "seeking justice," along with the title presented in Braille inscription.
-Neru marks the fifth collaboration between Mohanlal and Jeethu.
-The film was authored by Santhi Mayadevi and Jeethu, with the former having previously collaborated with Jeethu as an actress in Drishyam 2.
+The title was officially revealed on 12 August 2023 with a moster featuring the tagline "seeking justice," along with the title presented in Braille inscription.
+Neru marks the fifth collaboration between Mohanlal and Joseph.
+The screenplay was co-written by Santhi Mayadevi and Joseph, with the former having previously collaborated with the latter as an actress in Drishyam 2.
 Jeethu conceived the story several years ago.
-Santhi, a professional lawyer, was initially hired by Jeethu to assist him in writing the court scenes in Drishyam 2.
+Santhi, a practicing lawyer, was initially hired by Jeethu to assist him in writing the court scenes in Drishyam 2.
 Impressed by her contributions, he invited her to co-write Neru.
-Jeethu shared the story with her on the set of Drishyam 2.
+Jeethu shared the story with her on the sets of Drishyam 2.
 She characterized the genre of the film as a "courtroom drama".
 Santhi explained that they approached the courtroom scenes in a more realistic manner, deviating from the dramatic courtrooms typically portrayed in films.
 According to Jeethu, his intention was to make an authentic courtroom drama that incorporates all technical procedures while maintaining a balance between dramatic elements and procedural tone.
 He said he was careful not to "stretch" the film with excessive realism.
 His objective was to offer a real courtroom experience to the majority of the audience who may not have encountered such a setting in real life.

 Casting

-Mohanlal plays a lawyer in the film.
-Priyamani was cast in an important female role.
+Mohanlal was cast as a lawyer.
+Priyamani was cast in an important role.
 She joined the sets in September 2023.
 Anaswara Rajan was cast as Sara, a blind sculptor, around whom the story unfolds.
 Santhi Mayadevi, who initially had no plans to act in her own screenplay, eventually took on a role in the film at the invitation of Jeethu.
-The cast also includes Jagadish, K. B. Ganesh Kumar, Siddique, Aditi Ravi, Nandu, Dinesh Prabhakar, Sankar Induchoodan, Mathew Varghese, Kalesh Ramanand, Ramadevi, Sreedhanya, Kalabhavan Jinto, Resmi Anil, and Prashant Nair.
+The cast also consists of Jagadish, K. B. Ganesh Kumar, Siddique, Aditi Ravi, Nandhu, Dinesh Prabhakar, Sankar Induchoodan, Mathew Varghese, Kalesh Ramanand, Ramadevi, Sreedhanya, Kalabhavan Jinto, Reshmi Anil, and Prashant Nair.